andrew1007/mrfa-demo/article/part2.md

 Duplication becomes less alluring when data is easily accessible.
 This is commonly done by storing data as records in key-value pairs.
 This also provides the benefit of O(1) key access.
 An array of records can be converted using a simple one-liner.

-If order matters in a part of an application, retain an array of `ids`.
-This is the minimum information required to track order.
+If order matters in a part of an application (that cannot computed), retain an array of `ids`.

 ```typescript
 const normalizedState = {